ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - Lieing
 - Deception
-- Hiding truth for short term gain
+- Hiding truth for short term gain aka to get what you want

 ## **Systems Thinking**: Become an effortness executioner - 'Everthing is undercontrol'